apache/qpid-proton/proton-c/docs/api/index.md

 The [Engine API](@ref engine) is a "pure AMQP" toolkit, it decodes AMQP bytes into proton [events](@ref event) and generates AMQP bytes from application calls.
+There is no IO or threading code in this part of the library.

+## Proactive event-driven programming

+The [Proactor API](@ref proactor) is a pro-active, asynchronous framework to build single or multi-threaded Proton C applications.
+It manages the IO transport layer so you can write portable, event-driven AMQP code using the @ref engine API.

+## IO Integration

-The [connection engine](@ref connection_engine) provides a simple bytes in/bytes
+The [connection driver](@ref connection_driver) provides a simple bytes in/bytes
 out, event-driven interface so you can read AMQP data from any source, process the resulting [events](@ref event) and write AMQP output to any destination.

-There is no IO or threading code in this part of the library, so it can be embedded in many different environments.
-The proton project provides language bindings (Python, Ruby, Go etc.) that embed it into the standard IO and threading facilities of the bound language.

-## Integrating with IO

-The [Proactor API](@ref proactor) is a pro-active, asynchronous framewokr to build single or multi-threaded Proton C applications.
+It lets you use proton in in alternate event loops, or for specialized embedded applications.

-For advanced use-cases it is possible to write your own implementation of the proactor API for an unusual IO or threading framework.
+It is also possible to write your own implementation of the @ref proactor if you are dealing with an unusual IO or threading framework.
 Any proton application written to the proactor API will be able to use your implementation.

-## Messenger and Reactor APIs
+## Messenger and Reactor APIs (deprecated)

-The [Messenger](@ref messenger) [Reactor](@ref reactor) APIs were intended to be simple APIs that included IO support directly out of the box.
+The [Messenger](@ref messenger) [Reactor](@ref reactor) APIs are older APIs that were limited to single-threaded applications.

-They both had good points but were both based on the assumption of a single-threaded environment using a POSIX-like poll() call.
-This was a problem for performance on some platforms and did not support multi-threaded applications.

-Note however that application code which interacts with the AMQP @ref engine and processes AMQP @ref "events" event is the same for the proactor and reactor APIs, so is quite easy to convert.
-The main difference is in how connections are set up.
+Existing @ref reactor applications can be converted easily to use the @ref proactor, since they share the same @engine API and @ref event set.